Technology at WestConnex

 Variable Message Signs display real time travel information for motorists

-Access Bluetooth navigation technology underground in the New M4 Tunnels
+Access Bluetooth navigation technology underground in the M4 Tunnels, the M8 and M5 East.

-GPS dropouts on popular smartphone navigation apps are a thing of the past for motorists travelling in the WestConnex New M4 Tunnels.
+GPS dropouts on popular smartphone navigation apps are a thing of the past for motorists travelling in the M4 Tunnels, the M8 and the M5 East.

-WestConnex partnered with Waze to install more than 500 navigation Beacons throughout the New M4 Tunnels to ensure location services and navigation apps can keep tracking underground.
+WestConnex partnered with Waze to install more than 1,500 navigation Beacons throughout the M4 Tunnels, the M8 and the M5 East to ensure location services and navigation apps can keep tracking underground.

 The technology produces a Bluetooth signal that helps guide a navigation system on a phone or tablet when a GPS signal hits a blackspot or coverage isn’t available.